astratto/knife-vcloud/README.md

 ###VM's Guest Customization configuration
 This command allows for basic VM Guest Customization configuration.
+By default it forces a guest customization, use _--no-force_ to disable it.

 Please note that the vapp must be turned on.